 - Students and buddies introduce themselves and decide how they should address each other.

 - Students tell the buddy about the beginning, middle and ending of Buzzy the Bumblebee.
-(They may bring their drawings from Lesson One: What’s All the Buzz About?)

 - Student and buddy talk about what it means to believe in yourself.
 Then, they talk about things they are each good at.